michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0028.md

 - n: a serious accident (usually involving one or more vehicles)
 - v: smash or break forcefully
 ### Family
-wreck: wreckage, wrecked, wrecker, wrecking, wrecks+;wreckage: wreckages;wrecker: wreckers;wrecking: wreckings
+- wreck: wreckage, wrecked, wrecker, wrecking, wrecks+
+- wreckage: wreckages
+- wrecker: wreckers
+- wrecking: wreckings
 ### Examples
 - Let’s begin with the gruesome train wreck that was the presidential election.
 - Penn State coach James Franklin said the main goal for his special teams was “not allowing Adoree to wreck the game.”